 Canson Rag Photographique (uncoated)

-Note the absence of any surface reflection from the light positioned above the print.
+Similar in construction to Platine but without the coating, note the absence of visible surface reflection from the light positioned above the print.

-A print can only be as bright as the paper it’s printed on, a dull paper has no chance at making bright and vibrant prints, so a brighter white is generally better.
+A print can only be as bright as the paper it’s printed on.
+A dull paper can’t make bright and vibrant prints, so a brighter white is generally better.

 Canson Baryta Photographique